-- Campaigning is an intentional organized, planned action, verbal or written medium, for the purpose of electing a particular candidate or advertising the pros and cons of an issue on the ballot.
+- 1. Campaigning is an intentional organized, planned action, verbal or written medium, for the purpose of electing a particular candidate or advertising the pros and cons of an issue on the ballot.
 All campaigning shall be the exclusive duty and responsibility of the candidate, their campaign workers, and referendum interest groups.
-In addition, arbitrary acts and actions may also be found to be campaigning only if they disturb the equity of the electoral playing field established by the Judiciary. - Campaign workers are individuals who are actively helping a candidate gain support through direct acts such as, distributing or posting any type of campaign materials online and/or those that are supporting a candidate via numbering
+In addition, arbitrary acts and actions may also be found to be campaigning only if they disturb the equity of the electoral playing field established by the Judiciary. - 2.
+Campaign workers are individuals who are actively helping a candidate gain support through direct acts such as, distributing or posting any type of campaign materials online and/or those that are supporting a candidate via word-of-mouth with the candidate's knowledge.
+Additionally, candidate workers are those persons whose names appear on the candidate's Campaign Worker List therefore, granting them the right to work for that candidate.
+No candidate or campaign worker may begin campaigning until they have been found eligible to run for student body office and have attended an entire mandatory Candidates Meeting. - 3.
+Referendum interest groups are those persons who campaign on referendum issues.
+These groups are required to register with the Government Elections Officer, and are subject to all rules in the Elections Handbook.